The high school application process can be exciting, daunting,

 one piece of the application carries more weight than any other.
 An applicant’s

-file is typically read by five members of the Admission Committee.
+file is typically read by four members of the Admission Committee.
 In addition

 to looking for a strong academic fit between the student and College Prep, the